makaubenson/advanced-dom-and-events-js/readme.md

 ```

 - When the 3rd param is set to true, the addEventListener stops listening to bubbling phase and begins listening to capturing phase.
+- By default the 3rd param is set to `false`.